My Government-Issued Girlfriend Can't Be This Cute!

 Noriko burst into laughter.
 “Male tsundere!
 Male tsundere!
 No way!
 Hahaha!”

-My face puffed up in anger, but that genuine smile of hers could sooth anyone's negativity away.
+My face puffed up in annoyance, but that genuine smile of hers could sooth anyone's hostility away.

 Noriko took a deep breath and exhaled.
 “Actually, you wanted to chat right?
 I’ve been thinking about a lot of things lately; come lie with me.”
 She tapped the vacant spot beside her.